humanmade/altis-documentation/other-docs/guides/headless/README.md

 In many cases, a semi-decoupled architecture can achieve the best of both worlds.
 This uses parts of the theming system for some frontend functionality, while moving much of the work off to a separate frontend.
 This can help avoid duplication across systems while still providing many of the benefits of a decoupled architecture.
 In combination with server-side rendering, data can be generated at the same time as rendering the frontend for users, providing an fluid interactive experience to users with little overhead.

 Generally, we recommend using a semi-decoupled architecture, but each case is different.
-The HM Platform team can provide consultancy and support to guide you through this process.
+The Altis team can provide consultancy and support to guide you through this process.